Close Menu

 If you’re managing some or all of your lawn care yourself, these fundamentals apply regardless of season.

-Water deeply, not frequently.
 Charlotte lawns generally need about one inch of water per week.
+Install an affordable soil moisture sensor to skip unnecessary watering during rainy weeks and trigger irrigation only when the top 3 inches dry out.
 Deep, infrequent watering encourages roots to grow downward rather than staying shallow.
 Early morning is the best time — it reduces evaporation and limits fungal growth.

-Stay ahead of weeds.
 Pre-emergent herbicide applied in early spring (when soil temperatures reach 55°F) prevents crabgrass and other annual weeds from germinating.
-A second application in fall addresses winter weeds like henbit and annual bluegrass.
+A second application in the fall addresses winter weeds like henbit and annual bluegrass.

 Investing in Your Lawn Pays Off